awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/private-offers-overview.md

 ### Private offers for SaaS products<a name="saas-private-offers"></a>

-SaaS private offer products can't change the pricing level for a given pricing tier based on timing\.
+Software as a service \(SaaS\) private offer products can't change the pricing level for a given pricing tier based on timing\.
 For example, an offer can't charge $0\.80/hour for three months and then change pricing to $0\.60/hour thereafter for the same pricing tier\.
 For SaaS contracts, private offers don't monitor usage\.

 Buyers can manually upgrade to new contract levels at any time\.
-However, it is up to the independent software vendor \(ISV\) to define contract tiers, enforce service limitations, and advise buyers to manually upgrade to higher contract tiers when needed\.
-The contract duration of the private offer can match the public product listing, or can be a custom duration in months \(up to 60\)\.
+However, the independent software vendor \(ISV\) defines contract tiers, enforces service limitations, and advises buyers to manually upgrade to higher contract tiers when needed\.
+The contract duration of the private offer can match the public product listing, or it can be a custom duration in months \(up to 60 months\)\.

 ## Offer submission process<a name="offer-submission-process"></a>

- You can create simple private offers using the AWS Marketplace Management Portal using the following procedure\.
+ You can create simple private offers using the AWS Marketplace Management Portal by using the following procedure\.

 **To create a private offer**